interledger/rafiki/docs/transaction-api.md

 - A `FixedSend` payment will attempt to pay `intent.amountToSend - amountAlreadySent`.
 - A `FixedDelivery` payment will attempt to pay the remaining `invoice.amount - invoice.received` (according to the remote invoice state).

-Note: if the payment is retried, the same Interledger account is used for the subsequent attempt.

 ## Resources